alexmacarthur/macarthur-me-next/_posts/2021-11-23-conditionally-rendering-templates-in-rails/index.md

 For each feature, there'd be a default "experience", but when a certain condition was met, we'd render an alternative, which might've contained slightly different markup, styles, or something else.
 To pull it off, we needed a way to maintain these different variants, as well as a means of reliably serving them whenever a particular experience was activated.

-This scenario led me down the path of exploring what it'd take to make this "conditional template rendering" happen using the two most popular approaches to handling ERB templates Rails — the [Action View module](https://doc.bccnsoft.com/docs/rails-guides-4.2.1-en/action_view_overview.html), and the [View Component gem](https://viewcomponent.org/).
-This post is mostly just a recap of how I prototyped it all out using both.
+This scenario led me down the path of exploring conditional template rendering with the two most popular approaches to handling ERB templates Rails — the [Action View module](https://doc.bccnsoft.com/docs/rails-guides-4.2.1-en/action_view_overview.html), and the [View Component gem](https://viewcomponent.org/).
+Under more typical circumstances, we'd be able to leverage the "variants" feature offered by both solutions.
+But this was complicated by the fact that we wanted our variant templates to live in a different directory from our defaults (they wouldn't be siblings).
+This post is mostly just a recap of how I prototyped this somewhat unusual need with both of these tools.

 ## Conditional Rendering w/ Action View

-Out of the two approaches I explored, Action View definitely requires the least amount of lift, being that I could largely rely on out-of-the-box functionality provided by Rails.
+Out of the two approaches I explored, Action View definitely requires the least amount of lift, being that I could largely rely on out-of-the-box functional`ity provided by Rails.

 ### Template File Structure

-First, a quick overview of the template organization scheme I landed on.
-I wanted the default feature template to live in the standard `views` directory), and then for each variant, a template by the same name would reside in a directory housed under `views/experiences`.
+First, a quick overview of the template organization scheme with which I started.
+The default feature template would live in the standard `views` directory), and then for each variant, a template by the same name would reside in a directory housed under `views/experiences`.
 For example, consider an application with a `ProductController` and a single `index` action:

 ```ruby
 class ProductController < ApplicationController